gabrieljim/liquidity-pool/README.md

 Third project for the optilistic bootcamp.

-A liquidity pool that accepts depositing/withdrawing liquidit.
+A liquidity pool that accepts depositing/withdrawing liquidity.

 Mints LP tokens on deposit and burning them on withdrawal.